 The state was enjoying life to the fullest when the disastrous depression of 1929 struck.
-The nation was quickly brought to its knees, and Utah was among the states hit hardest.
+The nation was quickly humbled, and Utah was among the states hit hardest.
 That claim surprises many people, who assume, for various reasons, that it was spared the worst, but a few statistics showcase that point.
-For example, in 1933 Utah’s unemployment rate was 35.8%, the fourth highest in the nation.
+For example, in 1933 Utah’s unemployment rate was 35.8 percent, the fourth highest in the nation.

-However, industry was determined to bring us back by continuing to manufacture and provide as many jobs as economically feasible.
+However, the manufacturing industry was determined to bring us back by continuing to manufacture and provide as many jobs as economically feasible.
 The Depression years also saw an invigoration of Utah’s labor movement, beginning in 1933 when coal miners, after a thirty year effort, were finally unionized.
-Success in the coal fields stimulated efforts in other areas, and by 1937 union membership in Utah had increased six fold.
+Success in the coal fields stimulated efforts in other areas, and by 1937 union membership in Utah has multiplied by six.

 World War II

-By 1940, there were 17,900 men and women engaged in Utah’s manufacturing operations, and that number swelled as the nation was plunged into World War II and the state’s industries were again called upon to answer the needs of national defense.
-Those needs were met through increased production of essential metals, war equipment, and even parachutes as Utah’s silk industry of southern Utah was given new life.
+By 1940, there were 17,900 men and women engaged in Utah’s manufacturing operations, and that number swelled as the nation was plunged into World War II and the state’s industries were again called on to answer the needs of national defense.
+Those needs were met through increased production of essential metals, war equipment, and even parachutes as Utah’s silk industry in southern Utah was given new life.
 Manufacturing facilities were being established in converted buildings and in new massive plants such as a steel mill on the shores of Utah Lake.
-Beginning with the V-J Day celebration, Utah took a deep breath as it moved into the postwar prosperity with four basic industries: forestry, agriculture, mining and manufacturing, which was setting the pace of growth.
+Beginning with the V-J Day celebration, Utah took a deep breath as it moved into postwar prosperity with four basic industries: forestry, agriculture, mining and manufacturing, which set the pace of growth.

 The Space Age